 Controlling access is key.
 Your provider should be able to provide tailored access to the VDR: full, limited or even no access as the circumstances require.
 You should expect to protect documents by view / print / download.
 Some of the more sophisticated products are even able to protect Excel documents within a secure Microsoft 365 Viewer.

-One big difference between an old school data room with hard copy documents and a VDR is searchability.
+One big difference between an old school data room with hard copy documents and a Virtual Data Room is searchability.
 Choose a provider that can give you powerful tools to search and correlate documents.